-HARRISBURG, Pa., Sept.
-15 /PRNewswire-USNewswire/ -- The Department of Revenue today released the first monthly update to its recently expanded online list of state tax liens, and the revised list details more than 41,000 state tax liens against individuals and businesses that owe $252 million in state taxes.
+HARRISBURG, Pa., Nov.
+15, 2010 /PRNewswire-USNewswire/ -- The Department of Revenue today released the monthly update to its online list of state tax liens detailing more than 47,000 state tax liens against individuals and businesses that owe nearly $328 million in state taxes.

-Since the expanded list debuted in August, 646 liens totaling $4.4 million were satisfied and removed from the list.
+Since the list debuted in August, 1,842 liens totaling $10.3 million were satisfied and removed from the list.

 Publicly identifying tax delinquents can be a successful tax collection incentive.
 About half of all states use Internet lists to help collect unpaid taxes, including Delaware, Maryland, New York and Virginia.